marharita08/Books/README.md

 - Book Database: The application utilizes a book database to store information about various books.
 - Book Ratings: Users can rate books and provide reviews.
 - Book Lists: Users can create and manage custom lists of books based on their preferences.
-- Reading Progress: Users can track their reading progress for each book.
-- Recommendations: The application provides personalized book recommendations based on the user's reading history and preferences.

 ## Technologies Used